jkkummerfeld/slate/README.md

 By default, all annotations that appear in all additional files are added to the current annotations.
 Disagreements are coloured in the text, but will disappear once a decision is made (using the normal annotation commands).

+### Running in Windows

+Users have reported a range of issues when trying to run slate:

+- Underlining, which is used to show the currently selected text, does not work.
+- Shift keys do not work

+Here are a few things to try that others have found helpful:

+- Use the Windows Subsystem for Linux (WSL) with Ubuntu
+- Reinstall ncurses, or install windows-curses
+- If you hit an encoding issue, try converting your raw text file to ASCII
+- Try powershell
+- Use a config file with different keybindings, to avoid needing shift

 ## Customisation

 Colours and keys are customisable.
 For labelling, the default is: